Five Came Back: Cast

+As of 2023, Casey Johnson is the last surviving cast member.

 Production

 Development

 The film was based on an original story by former journalist Richard Carroll.
 The studio bought it on 12 April 1938 and said it would be a "probable vehicle" for Cary Grant.
 However, Five Came Back wound up being made as a B picture, albeit a higher budgeted one than normal films of the type.
 In August 1938 it was announced as part of RKO's schedule for the following year.

 Victor McLaglen and Charles Coburn were originally announced as cast members.
 Eventually, John Carradine was borrowed from 20th Century Fox and Allen Jenkins from Warner Bros.
 C. Aubrey Smith and Joseph Calleia were also cast.
 Lucille Ball, Patric Knowles, and Kent Taylor were last-minute replacements for Ann Sothern, Alan Marshall, and Alan Baxter.

 Shooting

-Filming started in late March 1939.
+Principal photography took place from March 30, to April 26, 1939.
+The total budget was $225,000.

 Although primarily filmed on a back lot, Five Came Back overcame some of the limitations of its low budget.
-The fiery director insisted on a realistic jungle environment and had trees imported to flesh out the jungle landscape on the sound stage.
-Unwanted attention directed toward Lucille Ball by lead actor Chester Morris and clashes between director Farrow, a contract player, and Ball made for a tense set.
-When two black widow spiders dropped out of a tree onto Ball's head, she became extremely upset and left the set, screaming.
+Farrow insisted on a realistic jungle environment, and had trees imported to flesh out the jungle landscape on the sound stage.
+Ball was reportedly upset by unwanted advances from Morris, and clashed with director Farrow over his harsh tactics.
+When two black widow spiders dropped out of a tree onto Ball's head, she became extremely upset and left the set screaming.
+Production was also delayed by a rainstorm and Carradine falling ill.

-The transport aircraft used in Five Came Back is the Capelis XC-12, built in 1933 by Capelis Safety Airplane Corporation of California, although an altogether different airplane, a Lockheed Electra, is seen in one takeoff sequence.
+The transport aircraft used in the film is the Capelis XC-12, built in 1933 by Capelis Safety Airplane Corporation of California, although an altogether different airplane, a Lockheed Electra, is seen in one takeoff sequence.
 The aircraft was a 12-seat, low-wing cabin monoplane with two 525 hp Wright Cyclone engines.

 The Capelis XC-12 featured an unusual construction method with the main wing spar bolted together, and much of the metal skin attached with P-K self-tapping screws rather than rivets.
 These tended to vibrate loose, requiring tightening or replacing screws every few flights.
 After a 1938 emergency landing caused structural damage, promotional tours were quickly abandoned.
 The aircraft was then sold to RKO in 1939.
 The transport ended its career as a non-flying film prop, appearing in ground roles (in the 1942 Flying Tigers, starring John Wayne, and in other features) before reportedly being scrapped around 1950, after having slowly become a back lot relic.
 Flying shots in Five Came Back used an XC-12 miniature, due to the aircraft having been permanently grounded by the studio's insurance company.

-Principal photography was completed on April 26, 1939, coming in at an estimated $225,000.